n6ls0n/learn-opengl-playground/README.md

 - By sampling aorund this normal-oriented hemisphere, we do not consider the fragment's underlying geometry to be a contribution to the occlusion factor.
 This removes the gray feel of ambient occlusion and generally produces more realistic results

+- SSAO requires geometrical info as we need some way to determine the occlusion factor of a fragment.
+For each fragement, we're going to need the following data;
+  1. A per-fragment position vector
+  2. A per-fragment normal vector
+  3. A per-fragment albedo color
+  4. A sample kernel
+  5. A per-fragemnt random rotation vector used to rotate the sample kernel

+- Using a per-fragment view-space position, we can orient a sample hemisphere kernel around the fragment's view-space surface normal and use this kernel to sample the position buffer texture at varying offsets.
+For each per-fragment kernel sample, we compare its depth in the position buffer to determine the amount of occlusion.

+- The resulting occlusion factor is then used to limit the final ambient lighting component.
+By also including a per-fragment rotation vector we can significantly reduce the number of samples we'll need to take

+- As SSAO is a screen-space technique, we calculate its effect on each fragment on a screen-filled 2D quad.
+This does mean we have no geometrical information of the scene

+- What we could do is render the geometrical per-fragment data into screen-space textures that we then later sent to the SSAO shader so we have access to the per-fragment geometrical data.
+This ends up looking a lot like the deferred renderer's g-buffer setup.
+For that reason, SSAO is perfectly suited in combination with deferred rendering as we already have the position and normal vectors in G-buffer

+- Since SSAO is a screen-space technique where occlusion is calculated from the visible view, it makes sense to implement the algorithm in view-space

+- Recall that we need to generate a number of samples oriented along the normal of a surface.We would need to generate samples that form a hemisphere as previously stated

+- As it is difficult nor plausible to generate a sample kernel for each surface normal direction, we're going to generate a sample kernel in tangent space, with the normal vector pointing in the +ve z-direction

+- Each of the kernel samples will be used to offset the view-space fragment position to smaple surrounding geometry

+- We do need quite a lot of samples in view-space in order to get realistic results, which may be too heavy on performance.
+However, if we can introduce some semi-random rotation or noise per-frgament basis, we can significantly reduce the number od f samples required

+- By introducing some randomness onto the sample kernels, we largely reduce the number of samples necessary to get good results.
+We could create a random rotation vector for each fragment of a scene, but that quickly eats up memory

+- It makes more sense to create a small texture of random rotation vectors that we tile over the screen

 ### PBR

 #### Theory